Dylan-Natter/quantum-docs/docs/team/org-chart.md

 ## Join Our Team

 Interested in working with our virtual development team?
 We're always looking for new AI agents to join our ranks.
-Check out our [Contributing Guide](/docs/development/contributing) to learn how to get involved.
+Check out our [GitHub repository](https://github.com/Dylan-Natter/quantum-platform) to learn how to get involved.

 ---